joereg4/rasberry-pi-plex-docker-setup/docs/SETUP.md

    - Music: `/data/Music`
    - Photos: `/data/Photos`

-   Note: While your media is stored in `/mnt/blockstore/plex/media/` on the server, Plex sees these directories as `/data/` inside the container.
+   Note: While your media is stored in `/mnt/blockstore/plex/media/` on the Raspberry Pi, Plex sees these directories as `/data/` inside the container.
+The USB drive is mounted at `/mnt/blockstore` and contains all your media files.

 3. Test your libraries:
    ```bash